David Bonderman, co-founder of private equity firm TPG and co-owner of Seattle Kraken, dies at 82

 A lawyer and investor who managed money for one of the richest families in Texas, helped create one of the giants of the private-equity business and pushed to bring professional hockey to Seattle has died

-David Bonderman, a lawyer and investor who managed money for one of the richest families in Texas, helped create one of the giants of the private-equity business and pushed to bring professional hockey to Seattle, died Wednesday.
+David Bonderman, who managed money for one of the richest families in Texas, helped create one of the giants of the private-equity business and pushed to bring professional hockey to Seattle, died Wednesday.
 He was 82.

-Asset management firm TPG, which Bonderman co-founded, the Seattle Kraken, Bonderman's family and his Wildcat Capital Management investment company announced his death.
+Bonderman's death was announced by TPG, the asset-management firm he co-founded, his Wildcat Capital Management investment company, the Seattle Kraken hockey team, and his family.

+They said he was surrounded by his family, but did not say where he died.
+A spokesperson for the Kraken said they would not disclose the cause of death.

 For much of his career, Bonderman kept a low profile in public, rarely granting interviews with news organizations.
 He concentrated on corporate takeovers and other investments, many of which were highly profitable.

-"Rarely the loudest person in the room, but often the smartest, David remained humble, once saying that his personal strength was ‘Not knowing a lot about something but knowing enough to make a decent decision,’” a statement from his family and companies said.
+"Rarely the loudest person in the room, but often the smartest, David remained humble, once saying that his personal strength was ‘Not knowing a lot about something but knowing enough to make a decent decision,’” his family and companies said in a statement.

+Kraken CEO Tod Leiweke said Bonderman played a role in creating the team's logo and brand.

+“David was a visionary; unafraid to take on challenges and make bold decisions.
+He was smart, witty, curious, and humble,” Leiweke said.

 Born in Los Angeles on Nov.
 27, 1942, Bonderman attended the University of Washington and Harvard Law School, from which he graduated in 1966.